jazzyisj/unavailable-entities-sensor/README.md

 ### Install Without Packages

 To create this sensor without using packages simply copy the relevant code to an appropriate place in your configuration.yaml file.
-The automation is optional.
+The example notification automation is optional.

 **NOTE!
-You must reload automations, templates, and group entities after adding the package or code to your configuration.**
+You must reload automations, templates, and group entities after adding this package!**

 ## Customizing The Template